Southwest: Arkansas, Louisiana, New Mexico, Oklahoma, & Texas

 - Oklahoma Rural Schools Research Alliance

-Oklahoma's alliance will investigate factors that contribute to or impede progress related to school performance in rural areas, with particular attention to challenges and solutions for addressing the Common Core State Standards and strengthening college and career readiness among rural students.
+This alliance seeks to investigate three research topics: effective professional development strategies in rural schools, use of data to inform instruction in rural schools, and challenges American Indian students face in rural schools.
+This research focus will be applied to identify and address the factors that contribute to or impede school performance in rural areas, with particular attention to challenges and solutions for strengthening college and career readiness among rural students.

 - Texas Hispanic STEM Research Alliance